 Hidden away in the Danescombe Valley West of Calstock are the remains of Cothele Consols otherwise known as Danescombe Mine.
 The mine worked from 1880-1887 producing 72 tons of Copper and 323 tons of Arsenic.
 The surviving Engine House has been converted into a holiday home.

-The first image on the East Cornwall Mining District, this is the 40″ Pumping Engine House of Cothele Consols.
+East Cornwall Mining District 1: The first image on the page is of the 40″ Pumping Engine House of Cothele Consols.
 To the right of the building are the remains of the Crushing and Boiler Houses.